5jt/primes/part1.md

 5397760
 q)\ts:1000 ipf0 1#R
 46696 268436304
-q)\ts:1000 ipf1 1#R
+q)\ts:1000 ipf1 each 1#R
 12 131360
 ```
 The other way we can shorten the right argument to `mod` is by including only prime numbers.

-That entails some circularity: primeness is what we are testing.
+That suggests some circularity: primeness is what we are testing.
 It suggests both the possibility of a recursive solution, and also a stateful one.
-We shall return to these.
+We shall return to these in Part II.

+But an efficient functional primes-to function might make a difference here.
+We’ll return to this question after developing a $\pi$ function.

+### Fewer left arguments to `mod`

 We can also filter the left argument of `mod`.
 The value tested above is not prime.
 We can see that without `mod`, because an even number cannot be prime.
 Nor can a number ending in 5.
 Where `x` is above 10 we need test only values ending in 1, 3, 7, or 9.